Catevika/Once-upon-a-Time/readme.md

-# Once upon a time...
+## Once upon a time...

----

 ![Once upon a time... screenshot](./images/screenshot.png)

-# About
+## About

----

-## Let's immerse yourself in a terrific online game!
+Let's immerse yourself in a terrific online game!

-## Intrigue:
+### Intrigue

-## The phone is ringing...
+The phone is ringing...
 Will you dare to answer the call?
 Will you accept and solve the challenges whispered by the voice from beyond without being scared to death?

-## Let's start the adventure and Good Luck 🔥⚡🔥
+Let's start the adventure and Good Luck 🔥⚡🔥

 ## Tech used

----

 - **Languages** HTML5 - SCSS - Javascript